iomentum/cargo-breaking/README.md

 ## Status

-`cargo-breaking` compares the public API of the crate against what is exposed in the `main` branch.
+By default, `cargo-breaking` compares the public API of the crate against what is exposed in the `main` branch.
+This can be changed with the `--against` (abbreviated by `-a`) parameter.
+The value can be a branch name, a tag name, or a commit SHA-1.

-It searches for functions and reports any change, public or not, compares both prototypes, and if any difference is found, decides that there is a modification of the function.

-Similarly, `cargo-breaking` compares structures for both versions.
-If a field or a generic argument has changed, no matter its visibility, then a breaking change is triggered.
+It currently detects the following:

+- functions,
+- struct fields and generic parameters,
+- enum variants, fields and generic parameters,
+- methods when the implemented type is simple enough.

-As this comparaison method is very simple, it reports a lot of false positives:
+As we compare parts of the crate AST, it reports a lot of false positives:

 - renaming an argument is reported as a breaking change,
 - renaming a generic type is reported as a breaking change,
-- adding a generic type with a default value is a breaking change.
+- adding a generic type with a default value is a breaking change,
+- depending on the situation, adding a trailing comma may be a breaking change.

 [semver]: https://semver.org/
 [add-field-pg]: https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=492a1727404d1f8d199962c639454f44